UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Top Internet Providers

-1. Xfinity (Comcast) – Offers high-speed cable internet up to 1.2 Gbps with bundle options for TV and phone.
+1. Xfinity – Offers high-speed cable internet up to 1.2 Gbps with bundle options for TV and phone.
+Available to 99.6% of the city!

-2. Verizon Fios – Provides fast fiber-optic internet with speeds up to 2 Gbps in some areas.
+2. Verizon Fios – Provides fast fiber-optic internet to almost 90% of Boston, with speeds up to 2 Gbps in some areas.

-3. RCN (Astound Broadband) – A great option for affordable high-speed internet, often with lower prices than competitors.
+3. Astound Broadband – Another great option for affordable high-speed internet, often with lower prices than competitors.
+Available to about 66% of the city, make sure to check if it’s available in your neighborhood.

 4. T-Mobile 5G Home Internet – A wireless home internet option using T-Mobile’s 5G network.